mapmeld/africa-carto/physical/README.md

 }, 250);
 ```

-I tried to use MapBoxGL styling to make the rivers visible on the continent-level zoom, but the features stay small, and on OpenStreetMap they are tagged with a mix of coastline, riverbank, or natural=water tags.
-I go to Overpass API and extract waterway=river features from Madagascar.
-This dataset proves too large even on Madagascar, so I look
+First, I tried to use MapBoxGL styling to make the rivers visible on the continent-level zoom, but the features stay small.
+On OpenStreetMap they are tagged with a mix of coastline, riverbank, or natural=water tags.

-up the lile
+I go to Overpass API and extract waterway=river features.
+This dataset proves too large even when I limit the search to Madagascar, so I look up the names of individual rivers and download them.